topcoder-platform/mfe-customer-work/README.md

 - `local-ssl-proxy` server
 - the MFE app you're developing

-Given this complexity, it is recommended that you use a tool like [iTerm2](https://iterm2.com) (on Mac) or an equivalent terminal shell on Windows to make terminal management simpler. iTerm2 allows you to setup a pre-defined window layout of terminal sessions, including the directory in which the session starts.
+Given this complexity, it is recommended that you use a tool like [iTerm2](https://iterm2.com) (on Mac) or an equivalent terminal shell on Windows to make terminal management simpler. iTerm2 allows you to set up a pre-defined window layout of terminal sessions, including the directory in which the session starts.
 This setup, along with simple shell scripts in each project that configure and start the environment, will allow you to get your development environment up and running quickly and easily.

 ## Git